PradeepJaiswar/mcp-server-upstox-api/README.md

 - "What's the status of my recent orders?"
 - "List all my completed orders for today"

+### Order Details
+- "Show me the details of order ID xxxxxxxxxxxxxxx"
+- "What's the status of my order with ID xxxxxxxxxxxxxxx"
+- "Get the complete information for order xxxxxxxxxxxxxxx"
+- "Check the execution status of order xxxxxxxxxxxxxxx"
+- "View the details of my recent order xxxxxxxxxxxxxxx"

 ## Available Endpoints

 | Endpoint | Method | Description |